Somebody somewhere knows what the exact average car accident settlement is in the State of California.

 This number is about as useful to you as a fifth wheel.

-Car accident cases are vastly different and you are compensated not on a comparison to an average amount, but the extent of the other driver’s negligence, the extent of your injuries, and, sadly to say, their policy limit.
+Each car accident case is vastly different.
+There is no ‘average case’ that determines the worth of your case.
+Instead, the extent of the other driver’s negligence, the extent of your injuries, and, sadly to say, their policy limit determines value.

 The Full Extent of Your Damages

-The first question we must answer is: What is the full extent of your damages?
+The first question we must answer in determining your California car accident settlement amount is: What is the full extent of your damages?

 In every action against a negligent driver, you have injuries or damages (or else you cannot make a claim or file a lawsuit).
 In a car accident, your injury damages can include any of the following:

 - Medical expenses,